New calls for Muscat to resign over journalist's murder

 Outside pressure

-The Fenech arrest came only after Europol, the EU's joint police club in The Hague, took on a bigger role in the Maltese investigation, an EU source said.
+Fenech's arrest came only after Europol, the EU's joint police club in The Hague, took on a bigger role in the Maltese investigation, an EU source noted.

-Informal pressure from EU states' and US foreign ministries, as well as from Western intelligence services, and from journalists' parallel investigations also helped to spur action, the source added.
+Informal pressure from EU states' and US foreign ministries, as well as Western intelligence services, and from journalists' parallel investigations might also have been catalysts, the source added.

-"Muscat felt cornered and he is trying to contain the situation," the EU source noted, when asked why the prime minister had suddenly instructed his police to act.
+"Muscat felt cornered and he is trying to contain the situation," the EU source said, when asked why Malta's leader might suddenly have instructed his police to swoop down on the billionaire's boat "after two years of inaction".

-The Caruana Galizia murder, using a car bomb, came shortly before the fatal shooting of an investigative journalist, Jan Kuciak, and his fiancee in Slovakia in 2018.
+Caruana Galizia's murder, using a car bomb, came shortly before the fatal shooting of an investigative journalist, Jan Kuciak, and his fiancee in Slovakia in 2018.

-But the then Slovak prime minister, Robert Fico, accepted to step down five days after the killing and the alleged mastermind was charged less than one year later - in striking differences with the Malta affair.
+But the then Slovak prime minister, Robert Fico, pledged to step down five days after the killing and its alleged mastermind was charged less than one year later - in striking differences with Malta.